 Pavel Malanik: Engineer Extraordinare

-It was in Czechoslovakia, in Central Europe that a man named Pavel Malanik discovered old photographs and some historical information about this motorcycle and decided that he could build a new North London Garage speed record bike pretty much exactly like the original.
+It was in the Czech Republic, in Central Europe that a man named Pavel Malanik discovered old photographs and some historical information about this motorcycle and decided that he could build a new North London Garage speed record bike pretty much exactly like the original.

 Pavel Malanik is a toolmaker and highly skilled machinist.
 His professional life has been devoted to making things in steel, aluminium or brass, and over the years he has built up a comprehensively equipped workshop in which he can fabricate complex machinery – such as a motorcycle engine – and in fact he can build a complete motorcycle, and has done so a number of times.